The Crux project involves the development of the Crux gas field, located in Browse Basin approximately 190km offshore north-west Australia.

-Prelude FLNG facility is installed in a water depth of 250m in the Browse Basin as part of the Prelude field development plan.
-It has a production capacity of 5.3Mtpa of liquids, 3.6Mtpa of LNG, 1.3Mtpa of condensate and 0.4Mtpa of liquefied petroleum gas.
+The Prelude FLNG facility is installed in the Browse Basin in a water depth of 250m as part of the Prelude field development plan.
+It has a production capacity of 5.3 million tonnes per annum (Mtpa) of liquids, 3.6Mtpa of LNG, 1.3Mtpa of condensate and 0.4Mtpa of liquefied petroleum gas.

-Designed to withstand Category 5 cyclones, the facility enables natural gas produced offshore to be liquefied and offloaded onto ocean-going LNG carriers for transportation to customers.
+The 488m-long vessel weighs 600,000t and is secured in position by a 93m-high turret mooring system.
+It commenced production in December 2018.
+Designed to withstand Category 5 cyclones, the facility enables natural gas produced offshore to be liquefied and offloaded onto ocean-going LNG carriers for transportation.

 Wood and KBR were awarded the contract for delivering the FEED for the NNM platform and gas export pipeline of the Crux project.

 Neptune was contracted to perform geotechnical surveys for the field, as well as route surveys for the 160km pipeline.
 The company used its Mermaid Investigator offshore supply vessel to carry out the studies.